kieranroneill/plauser/README.md

 Plauser
 =======

-Chrome extension that allows you to play/pause your Google Music track from any tab.
+Chrome extension that allows you to play/pause your currently playing track from any tab.

+Plauser supports the following music services:
+- Google Music
+- Spotify
+- ...more coming soon!